cdl-geneseo/geneseo-dictionary/B/Bagged.md

 # Bagged

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bagged

 Created by  Zachary Arthur, last modified by  Unknown User (kla8) on Nov 20, 2012

 VB: To have sex with; &quot;Bill bagged Jill after the party.&quot; F94 VB-43% of the students surveyed identified this as the act of having sex.Obsolete, less than 5% were able to identify this term.
 K. Andryshak, 2012